PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

 Abaco evacuee Sherrine Petit Homme LaFrance shows a photo of herself during better times.
+LaFrance is one of thousands of Haitians who were displaced to Nassau after Hurricane Dorian.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.